Akapulko is

 How to Use:

-anti fungal, apply juice from the pounded leaves on affected areas of
+As anti fungal, apply juice from the pounded leaves on affected areas of the skin.
+Strong decoction of leaves and flowers for cleansing eczema and other skin itch.

 As an ointment: Prepared from the leaves and apply twice a day.